exasol/bucketfs-java/doc/user_guide/user_guide.md

 Exasol's [BucketFS](https://docs.exasol.com/administration/on-premise/bucketfs/bucketfs.htm) is a distributed file system that automatically synchronizes files uploaded on one cluster node to all other nodes.
 It is intended for providing shared configuration, scripts and libraries used in [User Defined Functions](https://docs.exasol.com/database_concepts/udf_scripts.htm) (UDF) mainly.

-This project provides an library that abstracts access to Exasol's [BucketFS](https://docs.exasol.com/administration/on-premise/bucketfs/bucketfs.htm).
+This project provides a library that abstracts access to Exasol's [BucketFS](https://docs.exasol.com/administration/on-premise/bucketfs/bucketfs.htm).
 That allows using BucketFS features programmatically without having to deal with the underlying protocol.

 ## Notation Used in This Document